eu-digital-identity-wallet/eudi-lib-android-wallet-document-manager/README.md

   keys that will be used for signing the proof of possession for the issuer.
 - **Deferred** the document is not yet received from the issuer, but the issuer has received the document's public key and proof of possession.
-It also holds some related to the deferred issuance process, that can be used for the completion of issuance.
+It also holds some related to the deferred issuance process that can be used for the completion of issuance.
 - **Issued** the document is issued and contains the data received from the issuer

 The following diagram depicts the class hierarchy of the Document classes: